Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-heavy:{ .lg } Heavy

 Heavy weapon is unwieldy compared to other weapons.
-You have :d20-disadv: **Disadvantage** on your :d20-attack: **Attack Rolls** with a Heavy weapon if it’s a Melee weapon and your Strength score isn’t at least 13, and if it’s a Ranged weapon and your Dexterity score isn’t at least 13.
+You have :d20-disadv: **Disadvantage** on your :d20-attack: **Attack Rolls** with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.

 #### :weapon-prop-light:{ .lg } Light

 When you take the :d20-attack: **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a :rsc-bonus-action: **Bonus Action** later on the same turn.
-That extra attack must be made with a ^^different Light weapon^^, and you don’t add your ability modifier to the extra attack’s damage, unless that modifier is negative.
+That extra attack must be made with a ^^different Light weapon^^, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

 #### :weapon-prop-loading:{ .lg } Loading